GuillaumeLazar/plasmoid-amixer/README.md

 git clone
 ./build.sh

-The build script will :
+The build script will:

 1. Create a plasmoid archive (or update it)
 2. Try to remove a prevuois installation of the plasmoid
 3. Install the new version of the plasmoid

-Currently the plasmoid juste diaplay 2 buttons:
+Currently the plasmoid just diaplay 2 buttons:
 * 'Rear' that send the command: amixer sset "Analog Output" "Stereo Headphones"
 * 'Front' that send the command: amixer sset "Analog Output" "Stereo Headphones FP"